 6 Reasons to take a Baltic Cruise

 If you’re looking for a trip that combines a slower pace of cruising with the culture of some of Northern Europe’s most beautiful cities, then a Baltic cruise might just be the answer.
-Scandinavia and Russia are all-too-often overlooked in favour of the more popular cruise destinations, but the Baltic region holds plenty of attractions to tempt a cruiser with a passion for culture, art, or simply discovering new landscapes…
+Scandinavia and Russia are often overlooked in favour of the more popular cruise destinations.
+But the Baltic region holds plenty of attractions to tempt a cruiser with a passion for culture, art, or simply discovering new landscapes…

 1. Cultural destinations

-From the fairytale-esque old town of Tallinn in Estonia, to the striking contemporary buildings of Oslo and Stockholm, to the gorgeous baroque architecture of St Petersburg, a Baltic cruise will take you to some of the most culturally significant destinations in this part of the world.
+From the fairytale-esque old town of Tallinn in Estonia, to the striking contemporary buildings of Oslo and Stockholm, a Baltic cruise will take you to some of the most culturally significant destinations in this part of the world.
 Gorgeous architecture, historically significant art, and antique palaces abound in the capital cities of this region.

 2. Stunning scenery